gganssle/pytorch-geo-intro/README.md

 3. Optimization - how to use tensors (**1.**) and gradients (**2.**) to find function extrema.

 4. Neural networks (regression) - we'll train a neural network to approximate a continuous, differentiable function.

+5. Neural networks (classification) - we'll train a neural network to tell us a rock type based on the chemical composition of a sample.

+---

+### Run order

+This repo contains a TON of code.
+We'll run things in the following order:
+1. `nb/1.0-Tensors-Gradients-Optimization.ipynb`
+2. `nb/2.0-Simple-Neural-Network.ipynb`
+3. `dat/scrape.sh`
+4. `dat/data_prep.ipynb`
+5. `nb/3.0-Simple-Neural-Network_realData.ipynb`

+---

+### Thanks!

+The data we've used in this repo comes from [GEOROC](http://georoc.mpch-mainz.gwdg.de/georoc/).